Alexander Carte

 Alexander Carte MD, FRCSI, MRIA (11 August 1805 – 25 September 1881) was an Irish zoologist and palaeontologist and was first director Natural History Museum, Dublin.

 Early life

 Alexander Carte was born 11 August 1805 to Edward and Margaret Carte (née Elliot), in Newcastle West, County Limerick, the couple's only son.
-Edward Carte was an agent for the Devon estates in Co.
-Limerick.
+Edward Carte was an agent for the Devon estates in County Limerick.
 Carte began his education at Mr O'Brien's Academy, Limerick, then entering the Royal College of Surgeons in Ireland in 1823.
 His education progressed, attaining a BA in 1830, MA in 1833, MB in 1840, and finally an MD in 1860.
 Carte obtained a licence from the RCSI, and became a fellow in 1844, although he never engaged in general practice.
 Carte married Ellen Dickson circa 1829, living at 14 Northbrook Road, Leeson Park, Dublin, with whom he had no children.